coldriverstudio/dry-rs/README.md

 - [ ] Can `macro_wrap` expand macros outside of this crate, too?
 Probably not, but let's investigate.
 Maybe we can let other macro crates plug into it if we can't do it automatically.
+- [ ] How to deal with substitutions with repeated items of groups? `duplicate` solves this with what they call [parametrized substitution](https://docs.rs/duplicate/latest/duplicate/#parameterized-substitution)